 However, evidence of an association for many of these factors is limited or absent.

 Plantar fasciitis usually occurs in people without underlying medical problems, but it can be associated with other rheumatic disorders such as ankylosing spondylitis or psoriatic arthritis.
-(See "Patient information: Ankylosing spondylitis and spondyloarthritis (Beyond the Basics)" and "Patient information: Psoriatic arthritis (Beyond the Basics)".)
+(See "Patient education: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)" and "Patient education: Psoriatic arthritis (Beyond the Basics)".)

 PLANTAR FASCIITIS TESTS

-To diagnose plantar fasciitis, a healthcare provider will take a medical history and will examine the feet to locate painful areas (picture 1).
+To diagnose plantar fasciitis, a health care provider will take a medical history and examine the feet to locate painful areas (picture 1).
 It is important to notify the provider if there are other areas of tenderness or pain not found during the examination.

 PLANTAR FASCIITIS TREATMENT